AN INCLUSIVE COMMUNITY

 -

-We recognise that within OBC there is a range of views held about gay and lesbian relationships, and there is a range of different interpretations of the biblical teachings.
+We recognise that within OBC there is a range of views held about gay and lesbian relationships, and Trans and Gender diversity, and there is a range of different interpretations of the biblical teachings.
 We have agreed that it is possible to continue in joyful fellowship and covenant relationship in the same church with those who, through their own process of reflection and discernment, have come to a different place in their thinking than our own.

 -